anupneupane/iany.me/content/posts/2011-05-18-mendeley-cross-platform-research-management-tool.html.md

 Open options dialog through menu Tools -> Options and switch to "File Organizer" tab.

 - Enable "Organize my files" and select a directory such as "/Mendeley".
 It must be the same in different machines.
-So the manual solution cannot synchronize between Windows and Mac, Linux.
+Otherwise the manual solution cannot synchronize between Windows and Mac, Linux.
+Since in Windows, the path name contains the driver name, so the database also cannot be shared between Windows and other systems having root path.
 - Enable "Sort files into sub-folders" to avoid file name conflicts.
 I prefer the Folder path `Year`/`Author`.